gmoehrke/FastFX/README.md

 Note the use of `getCurrPhase()` here.
 All effects have running counters for _Phase_ and _Cycle_.
 The Phase counter starts at 1, and increments for each step until it reaches the number of pixels covered by that effect.
 This is considered one cycle.
 Once a cycle is completed, the phase is reset to 1.
 The `getCurrCycle()` method returns the count of how many times this has been repeated.
 For an effect running at an interval of 10 (milliseconds) with 100 pixels, a single phase will take 10 milliseconds, while a full cycle will take 1 second (1000 milliseconds).

+FFXBase also includes capabilities to specify virtual cycle and phase settings which can differ from the length of the segment (using setVCycleRange, getCurrVCycle & getCurrVPhase).

 Note that the use of Phase and Cycle in implementing effects is not mandatory.
 An effect can completely ignore them and still be 100% functional.
 They simply provide some convenient reference points and can be very useful for calculating motion and timing when used appropriately.

 #### Initialization